 My Leadership Strengths offers The Quick Prioritisation Tool (QPT), a leadership tool which allows individual self-assessments and personal reports across all levels and locations.
 It allows leaders to understand not only their strengths and development areas, but also to develop their team according to skill gaps.

 It’s a simple message, but one many may not be familiar with; leaders should know their unique strengths and how to use them.
 It’s about the understanding that no one can excel in everything and leaders can play to their strengths by surrounding themselves with a team that excels in the areas they do not.
-Such strengths-based leadership is particularly beneficial during the pandemic when teams need to feel needed, engaged and motivated and done correctly; it can build resilience and support the team’s well-being.
+Such strengths-based leadership is particularly important when teams need to feel needed, engaged and motivated and done correctly; it can build resilience and support the team’s well-being.